GindaChen/cs739-F18/paper-note/week6/CS739-Week6-1-ha_nfs.md

 `*: `The *Primary Server* does not mean *one of the two server is the primary server and the other is slave*.
 This concept is telling us that <u>the disk recognize one of the server as the primary</u>, and for balancing purpose, *the primary server for a disk is selected so that the total workload is balanced between the two servers.*

+==//TODO: These contents are written in the class note.
+I'm clearly sloppy here since some of the content below are even shown in the beginning of the pages...
+I will add them later I guess.==

 ### 3.1 Normal Operation

 ### 3.2 Take-Over